User’s API

 When this option is enabled and the application is terminating, the backend worker thread will not exit until all the frontend queues are empty.

 When this option is disabled, the backend will try to read the queues once and then exit.
-Reading the queues only once means that some log messages can be dropped, especially when strict_log_timestamp_order is set to true.
+Reading the queues only once means that some log messages can be dropped.
+This is more likely when log_timestamp_ordering_grace_period is non-zero, because the grace-period cutoff can intentionally leave newer queue entries unread until a later poll.

-By default, the backend is not pinned to any CPU unless a value is specified.
-It is recommended to pin the backend to a shared non-critical CPU.
-Use std::numeric_limits<uint16_t>::max() as an undefined value to avoid setting CPU affinity.
+By default, the backend is not pinned to any CPU unless values are specified.
+It is recommended to pin the backend to shared non-critical CPUs.

 The backend may encounter exceptions that cannot be caught within user threads.
 In such cases, the backend invokes this callback to notify the user.